 Strategic Partnerships to Advance Research and Creative activity (SPARC)

-With this combined approach, SPARC seed grants are designed to: empower creativity, support interdisciplinary collaborations, strengthen the campus’ areas of excellence, promote equitable collaborations, attract external funding, and bring other forms of recognition to our faculty.
-This funding opportunity is designed to enable scholarly teams to launch or advance interdisciplinary work to address prevailing challenges or explore new areas of inquiry.
+SPARC grants are designed to empower creativity, support collaborations, strengthen the campus’ areas of excellence, attract external funding, and bring other forms of recognition to our faculty.
+This funding opportunity is designed to enable scholarly teams to launch or advance research and creative activities to address prevailing challenges or explore new areas of inquiry.

 Four tiers of funding are available:

 - SPARC 3: To support grant development projects from foundations or federal agencies (average of $1M+ total costs per year for at least three years).
 Teams in this tier will work throughout the 2024-25 academic year with staff from the Office for Research Development on their proposal for external funding.
-A target funding opportunity should be identified prior to applying for SPARC 3 funds.
+A feasible target funding opportunity must be identified prior to applying for SPARC 3 funds.
 Up to $50,000.

 - SPARC 4: To support proposals for center-level funding or other large-scale grants from federal agencies (average of $3M+ total costs per year for at least 5 years).
 Teams in this tier will also work throughout the 2024-25 academic year with staff from the Office for Research Development on their proposal.
-A target funding opportunity should be identified prior to applying for SPARC 4 funds.
+A target funding opportunity must be identified prior to applying for SPARC 4 funds.
 Up to $75,000.

 Information Session: